 8.00 am: A late wake.
 9.00 am: A communion.
 9.30 am: Studiology:

 Back to the thunder samples.
 Weather conditions are sometimes regarded as external correlatives for God’s presence and judgment in the Bible.
-Thunder and lightening were conspicuous among the natural phenomenon that attended Moses’ encounter with him on Mount Sinai (Exod.
-19).
+Thunder and lightening were conspicuous among the natural phenomenon that attended Moses’ encounter with him on Mount Sinai (Exodus, Chapter 19).
 (I dealt with this feature in ‘Image and Inscription’.)
 Judgements are one of the central themes of the source text for ‘Write the Vision … ‘.
 Will this section be at either the beginning or the end of the composition?
 I suspect the latter; these are the sounds of a storm passing away.
 Thunder marks and measures the lateral distance of the sky, like no other natural phenomenon.
 You hear its breadth.
 Like the nuclear explosion that opens ‘Wisdom is Better than Weapons of War’, the sounds are mimetic.
 However, while I wish to evoke characteristic sonorities of thunder, I don’t want to mask the reality of the sound’s manufacture – on a pair of turntables.
 The section will last just over one minute.
 It’s conception and construction took over 420 minutes:

 Following lunch and a jaunt to the School – in the punishing humidity – to retrieve parcels, I reviewed those sections of the composition that’d been already drafted.
 ‘Do they belong together?’
 Very likely.
 ‘In what way?’, is a much larger question.
 My approach is to always keep moving the furniture around the room until the bits fit.
 In the background, the mass-band of the tree surgeons and lawnmower division had struck up in the neighbourhood.
 If the studio window was closed, I’d have sweated n’ baked. (‘Ho hum!’, he mused, adding further noise.):